Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 7. Security Considerations

 Section 3.2.1 specifies that a client SHOULD NOT have multiple outstanding EDHOC + OSCORE requests pertaining to the same EDHOC session.
 Even if a client did not fulfill this requirement, it would not have any impact in terms of security.
-That is, the server would still not process different instances of the same EDHOC message_3 more than once in the same EDHOC session (see Section 5.1 of [I-D.ietf-lake-edhoc]), and would still enforce replay protection of the OSCORE-protected request (see Sections 7.4 and 8.2 of [RFC8613]).
+That is, the server would still not process different instances of the same EDHOC message_3 more than once in the same EDHOC session (see Section 5.1 of [RFC9528]), and would still enforce replay protection of the OSCORE-protected request (see Sections 7.4 and 8.2 of [RFC8613]).

 With reference to the sequential workflow in Figure 1, the OSCORE request might have to undergo access control checks at the server, before being actually executed for accessing the target protected resource.
 The same MUST hold when the optimized workflow in Figure 2 is used, i.e., when using the EDHOC + OSCORE request.